TrueCodePoet/AI-RAG-Examples-KM/memory-bank/progress.md

 - ✅ Filter value type preservation for LIKE/CONTAINS/OR logic: Arrays are now preserved as List<string> and handled robustly in query logic
 - ✅ Consistent Base64 encoding of record IDs

+### Code Organization
+- ✅ AzureCosmosDbTabularMemory refactored into partial class files for better organization
+- ✅ KernelMemoryQueryProcessor refactored into partial class files, each with a focused responsibility
+- ✅ Modular design using partial classes to maintain cohesion while reducing file complexity

 ### Configuration and Setup
 - ✅ Configuration loading from appsettings.json
 - ✅ Azure service integration (OpenAI, Cosmos DB, Blob Storage)